Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 For many, pressure canning might sound a little intimidating or difficult.
-Trust me though when I say that the result outweighs any initial difficulty, and with a little practice, you'll wonder what you were ever scared of.
-We can, or preserve, the majority of food in our household.
+Trust me though, when I say that the end result will outweigh any initial difficulty.
+With a little practice, you'll wonder why you were ever scared of canning in the first place.
+In my household, we can (or preserve) the majority of our food.

 I currently can just about every bean you can think of, like black beans, green beans, pinto beans, black-eyed peas, lima beans, kidney beans, and Great Northern beans.
 I even make refried and baked beans.
 I also can a host of other veggies and fruits, pasta sauce, salsa, ketchup and bbq sauce, preserves, etc.